redraze/Stockings/README.md

 This website is a project I have been working on sporadically for a while.

-Some things I learned about while building this site:
+Some things I learned about while building this site:</br>
-Networking/network architecture
+Networking/network architecture</br>
-Front-end web development: HTML, CSS/SASS, JS
+Front-end web development: HTML, CSS/SASS, JS</br>
-Back-end web development: Python (Flask)
+Back-end web development: Python (Flask)</br>
-API integration: Yahoo Finance, NASDAQ, SendGrid
+API integration: Yahoo Finance, NASDAQ, SendGrid</br>